Sports fields maintenance

 It’s your turf.
 With your assistance, we can continue to have the best fields around.

-Typically field closures are for three weeks; however there may be circumstances where longer durations are required.
+A maintenance field closure means that a field is closed to all use during the specified time.
+Typically, field closures are for three weeks, however there may be circumstances where longer durations are required.

 Topdressing involves spreading one quarter of an inch of sand over the entire field.
 This helps to offset the compaction of the ground during the previous playing season and aids in making the field more playable.
 Topdressing also helps to fill in any low spots (worn out areas) in the field in order to create a safe, consistent and level playing surface.
 Topdressing improves the overall quality of the playing field and requires time to settle before play can resume.
 If you use the field too soon, you disturb the top dressing and prevent this from occurring.